 Why Father Anne?

-I go by Father Anne for many reasons, but in a nutshell, it's this: the priest is one of the most powerful symbols in the Catholic tradition, yet it is significantly contracted in our Catholic imagination because it is collapsed solely with the male form.
+I go by Father Anne for many reasons, but in a nutshell, it's this: the priest is one of the most powerful symbols in the Roman Catholic tradition, yet it is significantly constrained in our Catholic imagination because it is collapsed solely with the male form.
 A key part of my ministry is to expand this rich symbol to include the body of a woman.
 I live the life, I wear the clerics, and I go by the title "Father."
 As I embody the priesthood throughout my days, I become a living witness to the truth that God calls women to serve as priests.

 Why do you break the law?

 The exclusion of women from the priesthood is rooted in an unjust law propped up by sexist theology.
 It's really that simple.
-There is historical, archeological, theological and scriptural evidence that supports the ordination of women in the Catholic Church.
+There is ever-increasing historical, archeological, theological and scriptural evidence that supports the ordination of women in the Catholic Church.
 After many long years of discernment, struggle, sacrifice and prayer, I had to finally obey God's ask of me.
-Though some interpret my ordination as a sign of disrespect for the institutional Church, in reality it is a great act of love for the Church I adore.
+Though some interpret my ordination as a sign of disrespect for the institutional Church, it is actually a great act of love for the Church I adore.

 I encourage you to put aside your preconceived notions and invite God to teach you about this issue.
 Thoroughly educate yourself and pray about all you learn in the light of the Holy Spirit.
 There are numerous times in history when the Roman Catholic Church has dramatically changed its position (complete reversal).
 For example, the Church has changed its position on slavery, ecumenism, religious freedom, and Judaism.
 As human beings we can never know all things, and so we must walk the humble path of allowing the Spirit to ever-deepen our understanding of what it means to be fully human.
 Ordination is one more area where God is working to bring the Church into alignment with God's desire for justice for all creation.
+The more tightly the Church grips this teaching, the more people it drives away from the Church and, often, from God.

 Women's Ordination Conference